-And now they’ve launched a new Photo Book Experience service (formerly called Make My Book), that allows you to send the company all your photos so they they can personally do all the work for you.
+And now they’ve launched a new Make My Book service that allows you to send the company all your photos so they can personally do all the work for you.
 It’s free to get started, and a reasonable $9.99 design fee if you order the book.

 Since Shutterfly custom photo book prices are low to start with and they regularly offer big discounts, this is a great way to order books if you’re a few years behind on getting it done.